-EU quality policy aims at protecting the names of specific products to promote their unique characteristics, linked to their geographical origin as well as traditional know-how.
+EU quality policy aims to protect the names of specific products to promote their unique characteristics, linked to their geographical origin as well as traditional know-how.

-Products that are under consideration or have been granted GI recognition are listed in quality product registers.
+Products that are under consideration or have been granted GI recognition are listed in quality products registers.
 The registers also include information on the geographical and production specifications for each product.

 Recognised as intellectual property, geographical indications play an increasingly important role in trade negotiations between the EU and other countries.

 Other EU quality schemes emphasise the traditional production process or products made in difficult natural areas such as mountains or islands.

 Geographical indications establish intellectual property rights for specific products, whose qualities are specifically linked to the area of production.

 - PDO – protected designation of origin (food and wine)

 - PGI – protected geographical indication (food and wine)